GSO-soslab/sosl_auv_manual/vehicle_operation/2_operation.md

 ### Clinet side (Jetson)
 - install dependency: `sudo apt install chrony`
-- save the default file and add line to the file `/etc/chrony/chrony.conf`
+- save the default file as backup
+- comment the **Internet server** and add line to the file `/etc/chrony/chrony.conf`
 ```sh
 # set the servers IP here to sync to it
 Server <Master IP or Hostname> minpoll 0 maxpoll 3 iburst prefer